 Clean food tip: buy organic oats to avoid herbicides/pesticides.
 Like most grains, oats are sprayed with glyphosate (an herbicide that’s been linked to increase cancer risk) prior to being harvested.
 Opt for rolled oats vs. quick cooking if you can - quick cooking are more processed.

-Mini Chocolate Chips (allergy free/semi sweet) – to keep these allergy friendly, I use Enjoy Life Mini Chocolate Chips, and I recently discovered Shiloh Farms Mini Chocolate Chips.
-Both are made from simple ingredients and are allergy friendly.
-And as an added bonus, Shiloh Farms is organic.
+Mini Chocolate Chips (allergy free/semi sweet) – to keep these allergy friendly, I use Enjoy Life Mini Chocolate Chips, which is made from simple ingredients and is allergy friendly.

 Clean food tip: Look for chocolate chips that have no more than cane sugar, chocolate liquor/chocolate/cocoa powder and cocoa butter.
 Brands that are Fair Trade certified and/or organic are even better!

 Flaxseed meal - you'll want to use flaxseed meal/ground flaxseed vs. whole flaxseeds.

 Tip: keep your opened flaxseeds in the fridge - this will preserve their freshness/help maintain nutrients.

 Step 1: Add all ingredients, except the chocolate chips, to a food processor or high-speed blender.
 Tip: I find a food processor works best.